neilenns/clearancelab/.devcontainer/seed/README.md

 `init.sh` does the following:

 - Runs `init.js` script, which deletes the `clearancelab` database, creates a `clearancelab:clearancelab` user.
-- Runs `mongodbimport` to import json files with sample data.
+- Runs `mongoimport` to import JSON files with sample data.
 To add additional sample data, add a json file to the folder, then add a `mongodbimport` line to the `init.sh` script.